Clinical Trials Logo

 Study type: Interventional

 Large (≥20mm) colorectal polyps often harbor areas of advanced neoplasia, making them immediate colorectal cancer (CRC) precursors.
 Such polyps have to be completely removed to prevent CRC and to avoid surgery and/or adjuvant therapy.
 The laterally spreading lesions (LSLs) are removed via endoscopic mucosal resection (EMR).
 However, recurrence is common.
 Recent studies have found that the use of hybrid argon plasma coagulation (h-APC) for the ablation of the margin and base of resection post-EMR could significantly reduce the recurrence rate, and complete closure of the post-EMR defect can prevent other adverse pre- and post-procedure outcomes such as bleeding.
-We hypothesize that performing hybrid argon plasma coagulation (h-APC) margin and base ablation post-EMR for large (≥20mm) colorectal LSLs will demonstrate a lower recurrence rate compared to Snare Tip Soft Coagulation (STSC) margin ablation.
-We also hypothesize that performing complete closure of the EMR defect will result in lower rates of adverse events compared to cases where no defect closure is performed.
+It is hypothesized that hypothesize that performing hybrid argon plasma coagulation (h-APC) margin and base ablation post-EMR for large (≥20mm) colorectal LSLs will demonstrate a lower recurrence rate compared to Snare Tip Soft Coagulation (STSC) margin ablation.
+It is also hypothesized that performing complete closure of the EMR defect will result in lower rates of adverse events compared to cases where no defect closure is performed.

 NCT ID: NCT06216405 Completed - Colon Cancer Clinical Trials